ZuoJiaxing/Learn-ORB-VIO-Stereo-Mono/README.md

 This is the no-ros version of jingpang's LearnVIORB (https://github.com/jingpang/LearnVIORB).
 Both the **monocular and stereo visual inertial odometry** are avaliable, please see Examples/ROS/ORB_VIO/srcnoros_vio.cc(Mono), Examples/ROS/ORB_VIO/stereo_noros_vio.cc(Stereo) for detail.

+## NOTE: Since I have moved forward to other projects, this repository will not be maintained anymore.
+Thanks for your interest!

 ## Execute the following  command to get it start on the Euroc Dataset.
 ### For Mono：